eikekoehn/eikekoehn.github.io/_pages/cv.md

 running from 2018 to 2021

 ## Reviewer activity
-Reviews of scientific articles in the following journals:
+Reviewing of scientific articles for the following journals:
 - Nature Communications Earth & Environment
 - Journal of Physical Oceanography
 - Biogeosciences